The Best Rotating Car Seats of 2026

 - Seat is slightly deep, making loading/unloading more difficult

-The first thing we noticed when testing out this seat was the simplicity of installation using the LeverLock system.
-“The instructions were clearer than others,” our tester Laura said.
+The first thing we noticed when testing this seat was the ease of installation with the LeverLock system.
+“The instructions were clearer than others,” our tester, Laura, noted.
 “We’ve installed a Graco Contender 65 Convertible Car Seat, Nuna Rava and a few other rental car seats on vacation, and this one was by far the most intuitive, with logical steps and identification.”

 The buttons to turn the seat are easy to access and the rotation is smooth.
 Like most parents who use a rotating car seat for the first time, our tester was both impressed and surprised.
 “The rotating feature is a game changer for child entry and exit,” she said.
 “Not only is it easier on the caregiver, my two-year-old daughter also has fun getting in and out of the car seat now, which is something we’ve been struggling with lately.”